rangel-dev/UOLkut/README.md

 ### JWT Authentication

 This project uses JWT (JSON Web Tokens) for authentication.
-[Explain how to implement and use JWT authentication.]

 ### API Integration with Axios

 The project uses Axios for API calls.
-[Details on how to integrate with APIs, manage loading states, and handle errors.]

 ## Tests